 Personal protective equipment (PPE):

-Safety glasses must be worn at all times when using the soldering irons or using cutting tools, such as diagonal cutters, in the lab.
+- Safety glasses must be worn at all times when using the soldering irons or using cutting tools, such as diagonal cutters, in the lab. - Face masks must be worn at all times in the lab.

 Soldering irons: